egor-tensin/aes-tools/README.md

 (Visual Studio/make/etc.).

 * **Prerequisites.**
-The following Boost libraries are required to build the project: Filesystem, Program_options, System.
+Depends on Boost.{Filesystem,Program_options}.
 * **Customization.**
-The runtime libraries are linked statically by default (when this project is the root CMake project).
+The runtime libraries are linked statically by default.
-Therefore, the Boost dependencies must also link them statically.
+Therefore, the Boost libraries must also link them statically.
-You can link the runtime dynamically by passing `-D USE_STATIC_RUNTIME=OFF` to `cmake`.
+You can link the runtime dynamically by passing `-D CC_STATIC_RUNTIME=OFF` to `cmake`.
 * **Example.**
-In the example below, the project directory is "C:\workspace\personal\aes-tools", Boost can be found in "C:\workspace\third-party\boost_1_58_0" and Visual Studio 2013 is used, targeting x86.
+Using Visual Studio 2013 (targeting x86), build & install the release version to C:\aes-tools:

-      > cmake -G "Visual Studio 12 2013"                      ^
+      > cmake -G "Visual Studio 12 2013" -A Win32 ^
-          -D BOOST_ROOT=C:\workspace\third-party\boost_1_58_0 ^
-          -D Boost_USE_STATIC_RUNTIME=ON                      ^
+          -D BOOST_ROOT=C:\path\to\boost_1_58_0   ^
-          C:\workspace\personal\aes-tools
+          C:\path\to\aes-tools
       ...

-      > cmake --build . --config release -- /m
+      > cmake --build . --config Release --target install -- /m ...
-      ...

 Usage on older CPUs